-The past few weeks have seen a sudden upsurge in the travelling community trespassing onto the land of several golf clubs in and around the north west of England.
+The next few weeks may see an upsurge in the travelling community trespassing onto the land of several golf clubs in and around the northwest of England.
 Travellers are certainly not there for the golf.

-The Royal Liverpool Golf Club at Hoylake, which hosted the British Open in 2014 and will again in 2023, was the target of such an invasion only this week, and the club was forced to close on July 25th and warn members to stay away while its staff tried to deal with the problem of uninvited visitors.
+In 2021, Royal Liverpool Golf Club at Hoylake, which hosted the British Open in 2014 and is due to again 2023, was the target of such an invasion and the club was forced to close on July 25th and warn members to stay away while its staff tried to deal with the problem of uninvited visitors.

 The club reported criminal damage to the clubhouse car park, and also that staff had been threatened and intimidated.
 Merseyside police attended twice during the evening, and a private security company was eventually called in to deal with the situation and assist with negotiations.

-Why has the north west suddenly found itself targeted by this menace?
-Most likely it’s because the famous annual Appleby Horse Fair, which was cancelled in 2020 due to the pandemic, is now set to go ahead from 12th – 15th August 2021.
+Why was the northwest suddenly found itself targeted by this menace?
+Most likely it’s because the famous annual Appleby Horse Fair, which is now set to go ahead from Jun 8th to June 14th 2023.

 How to secure your golf club or land